IBM/audit-ci/README.md

       name: run-audit-ci
       command: npx audit-ci --moderate
       # If you use a pull-request-only workflow,
-      # it's better to not run audit-ci on master and only run it on pull requests.
+      # it's better to not run audit-ci on `main` and only run it on pull requests.
       # For more info: https://github.com/IBM/audit-ci/issues/69
       # For a PR-only workflow, use the below command instead of the above command:
       #